dailydffr/linux-guides/ArchBuildGuide.md

 ---

 NOTES:
 - We need to effectively repeat everything we did in Section 4.
-It's a very tedious process so I'm going to just blitz through it.
-I'm not even going to stop for sanity checks.
-If you need a full explanation, you can go back to section 4 and just repeat it exactly, here!
+There are subtle differences so I'm not going to do the lazy "just go back and repeat".
+That said, it's a very tedious process so I'm going to just blitz through it.
-- We will NOT be repeating SECTION 5 or 6.
+- We will **NOT** be repeating SECTION 5 or 6.
 Though we will be installing some additional recovery tools.

 ---

 ###  **Task 1: Install the base packages**
 ```
-pacman -Syy
 pacstrap -i /mnt base linux linux-firmware nano grub efibootmgr
 ```

 ---

 ###   **Task 2: Run pre-chroot configuration**
 ```
 genfstab -U /mnt >> /mnt/etc/fstab
 cryptsetup luksUUID /dev/sda2 >> /mnt/etc/default/grub